albertodemichelis/squirrel/doc/source/reference/language/classes.rst

         }
     }

-When a derived class is declared, Squirrel first copies all base's members in the new class then proceeds with evaluating the rest of the declaration.
+When a derived class is declared, Quirrel first copies all base's members in the new class then proceeds with evaluating the rest of the declaration.

 A derived class inherit all members and properties of it's base, if the derived class